+'''

-''' usage: ksconf snapshot [-h] [--output FILE] [--minimize] PATH [PATH ...]
+usage: ksconf snapshot [-h] [--output FILE] [--minimize] PATH [PATH ...]

-Build a static snapshot of various configuration files stored within a '''
+Build a static snapshot of various configuration files stored within a

 structured json export format.
-If the .conf files being captured are within a standard Splunk directory structure, then certain metadata and namespace information is assumed based on typical path locations.
-Individual apps or conf files can be collected as well, but less metadata may be extracted.
+If the .conf files being captured are within a

+standard Splunk directory structure, then certain metadata and namespace

+information is assumed based on typical path locations.
+Individual apps or

+conf files can be collected as well, but less metadata may be extracted.

+positional arguments:

-PATH Directory from which to load configuration files.
+Directory from which to load configuration files.
 All

+PATH

 .conf and .meta file are included recursively.

+optional arguments:

+-h, --help

+show this help message and exit

 --output FILE, -o FILE

 Save the snapshot to the named files.
 If not provided,

 the snapshot is written to standard output.

+--minimize

---minimize Reduce the size of the JSON output by removing
+Reduce the size of the JSON output by removing

 whitespace.
 Reduces readability.

+'''